System integration patterns

 or product PartNo

 .
-These lets you lookup the information you need from Norce Commerce query.
+These lets you look up the information you need from Norce Commerce query.
 Lastly you also get an EntityChanged

 property, that describes a bit more what has happened that makes the event trigger.